Leah31115/cardamine_amara_genome_analysis/README.md

 ```

 ### Analyse protein function
 [BLASTp](https://github.com/ncbi/blast_plus_docs) version 1 can be used to investigate the potential function of proteins expressed within the genome (Camacho *et al.*, 2009).
-This requires a protein fasta file to be already made which is achievable following these [steps](generate-protein-fasta-file).
+A protein fasta file is required as input which can be made following these [steps](generate-protein-fasta-file) if not already aquired.
 Create a BLAST conda environment.
 ```bash
 conda create -n BLAST bioconda::blast
 ```
-Submit the [blast.sh]() script to generate text files of all the genes for the BOIs within the haplome 1 chromosome 5 and haplome 2 chromosome 2
+Submit the [blast.sh](https://github.com/Leah31115/cardamine_amara_genome_analysis/blob/main/blast.sh) script to generate text files of all the genes for the BOIs within the haplome 1 chromosome 5 and haplome 2 chromosome 2
 ```bash
 sbatch blast.sh
 ```

+Code provided by Josh Young.

 ### Analyse orthology and synteny
 #### GENESPACE